Quirky subject

 In linguistics, quirky subjects (also called oblique subjects) are a phenomenon where certain verbs specify that their subjects are to be in a case other than the nominative.
 These non-nominative subjects are determiner phrases that pass subjecthood tests such as subject-oriented anaphora binding, PRO control, reduced relative clause, conjunction reduction, subject-to-subject raising, and subject-to-object raising.

 It has been observed cross-linguistically that the subject of a sentence often has a nominative case.
 However, this one-to-one relationship between case and grammatical relations (subjecthood) is highly debatable.
 Some argue that nominative case marking and controlling verb agreement are not unique properties of subjects.
-One evidence in support of this proposal is the observation that nominative can also mark left-dislocated NPs, appellatives and some objects in the active in Icelandic.
+One piece of evidence in support of this proposal is the observation that nominative can also mark left-dislocated NPs, appellatives and some objects in the active in Icelandic.
 In addition, agreeing predicate NPs can also be marked nominative case: